Smdbn/Web/README.md

    - Ensure MySQL is installed and running.
    - Create a new database for the application or use an existing one.

+   CREATE SCHEMA schema_name;

+   USE schema_name;

+   - -- Create the 'categories' table if it does not already exist CREATE TABLE IF NOT EXISTS categories ( id INT AUTO_INCREMENT PRIMARY KEY, name VARCHAR(255) UNIQUE NOT NULL
+);

+-- Create the 'users' table if it does not already exist CREATE TABLE IF NOT EXISTS users ( id INT AUTO_INCREMENT PRIMARY KEY, email VARCHAR(255) UNIQUE NOT NULL, username VARCHAR(255) UNIQUE NOT NULL, password VARCHAR(255) NOT NULL, createdAt TIMESTAMP DEFAULT CURRENT_TIMESTAMP
+);

+-- Create the 'expenses' table if it does not already exist CREATE TABLE IF NOT EXISTS expenses ( id INT AUTO_INCREMENT PRIMARY KEY, userId INT, categoryId INT, amount DECIMAL(10, 2), date  DATE, createdAt TIMESTAMP DEFAULT CURRENT_TIMESTAMP, FOREIGN KEY (userId) REFERENCES users(id),
+  FOREIGN KEY (categoryId) REFERENCES categories(id) );

    Database Configuration:

    - Copy the example environment file and update the database credentials: